 Tubeless tires do have advantages over their inner-tubed counterparts and can be especially useful in winter.
 If the sealant does its job and self-seals a puncture, not only will this save you from freezing to death by the side of the road, losing the feeling in your fingers as you struggle with a stiff bead and icy rim, but if you’re on a group ride it will save your ride mates freezing to death too, and they will be eternally grateful for that.

 Tubeless tires can also be run at lower pressures, reducing the chance of a pinch flat and increasing grip.
 There’s also the possibility that they roll faster, but that obviously depends which ones you choose and what you’re comparing them to.

 The Continental Grand Prix 4 Season is not available tubeless as yet, but the Vittoria Corsa Control G2.0 and Hutchinson Fusion 5 All Season both are.
 Meanwhile, Schwalbe is committing fully to tubeless technology with its all-season Schwalbe One TLE, which is only available tubeless.

-To sum up, your tyres for winter will ideally be supple and fast-rolling yet won’t puncture too easily, and there are plenty out there these days that tick all the boxes.
+To sum up, your tires for winter will ideally be supple and fast-rolling yet won’t puncture too easily, and there are plenty out there these days that tick all the boxes.